UNSW-oceanography/NRS-temperature/README.md

 #### create_climatology.m

-This is the main function used to calculate the climatology statistics for a variable, which has been used for temperature.
+This is the main function used to calculate the climatology statistics for temperature.
 The user can define a bottle to mooring ratio, a time-centred window length when calculating the statistics, and the smoothing window length as a final step (as described by Hemming et al., 2020).

 Refer to 'Example_climatology.m' to see usage examples.